Nittinshankar/learning-git/readme.md

-this is a project for learning git
+this is a project for learning git and it's really interesting